What causes warts on body? Why am I getting body warts?

 What are warts?

-Warts are small, hard, benign growths on the skin (caused by a virus) and they come in different types:
+Warts are small, hard, benign growths on the skin caused by highly contagious agents.
+They come in different types:

-- Common warts (Verruca vulgaris) are most often seen on the hands and are skin-colored papules with a rough surface, making up 70% of non-genital cutaneous warts.
+- Common warts (Verruca vulgaris) are often seen on the hands and are skin-colored bumps with a rough surface, making up 70% of non-genital cutaneous warts.

-- Flat warts (Verruca plana) are most often seen on the backs of the hands and on the legs with the appearance of smooth, flat-topped, yellow-brown papules.
+- Flat warts (Verruca plana) are often seen on the backs of the hands and the legs with smooth, flat-topped, yellow-brown papules.

 - Intermediate warts are a combination of common and flat warts.